 Pleased with Warhol’s results, Galleri Bellman then proposed that he collaborate with the illustrious printer Rupert Jasen Smith to create After Munch screenprint portfolios in a similar Pop-infused vein.
 Warhol was meant to create an edition of 180 portfolios, each comprising three screenprints, plus 36 artist’s proofs.
 The project was halted, however, when the gallery closed unexpectedly, leaving the artist with an unknown number of trial proofs in unique colours.

-Printed in clean black and blue lines, Warhol's Self-Portrait with Skeleton’s Arm (After Munch) (Lot 144) remains true to the Norwegian’s original work.
+Warhol's Madonna and Self-Portrait with Skeleton’s Arm (After Munch) remains true to the Norwegian’s original work.
 Munch’s somber self-portrait, framed by a skeleton’s arm, or memento mori, reveals his preoccupation with death.
 Both Warhol and Munch lost a parent by the time they were 14, perhaps contributing to their morbid fears.
 While completing his After Munch series, Warhol grappled with his inner demons, as reflected in his contemporaneous self-portraits.
 By recreating Munch’s existential fears, his joys, and concerns, Warhol seems to have found an outlet through which to explore his own.